railsgirls/guides.railsgirls.com/_pages/engineyard.md

 4. Paste the block of text from your Engine Yard page here.
 Save it
 5. Go back to your Engine Yard Page and Click the button that says, "My deploy key is in place".

+{% coach %}
-__COACH__: Talk about the difference between private and public repos and when to use either.
+Talk about the difference between private and public repos and when to use either.
+{% endcoach %}

 ### Creating and Configuring Your Environment